Tension of the first two sets caused cramping in entire body-Alcaraz

 Djokovic, 36, continues to cast a shadow on the next generation but Alcaraz has emerged as the strongest contender to dethrone him with his fearless approach but what looked to be an explosive match turned out to be a dud.

 "You have to learn from these kind of matches.
 I would say I take lessons from that match.
-I will try to not (let such an incident) happen again in these matches," Alcaraz said.
+I will try to not (let such an incident) happen again in these matches," said the Spaniard.